|Pilot Lt. Col. Thomas J. Lynch, O-338066 C.O. (MIA / KIA) Hazleton, PA

 Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
 Delivered to the U. S. Army Air Force (USAAF) as P-38J-15-LO Lightning serial number 42-103987.
 Disassembled and shipped overseas and reassembled.

 Assigned to the 5th Air Force, 35th Fighter Group, 39th Fighter Squadron.
 No known nose art of nickname.

-On March 8, 1944 took off from Nadzab Airfield with P-38 piloted by Richard I. Bong on a fighter sweep over Aitape Harbor.
-Over the target, the pair spotted six Japanese barges and both pilots made strafing runs, setting at least one of them on fire.
+On March 8, 1944 took off from Nadzab Airfield piloted by Lt.
+Col. Thomas J. Lynch on a fighter sweep over Aitape Harbor with P-38 piloted by Richard I. Bong.
+Over the target, the pair spotted six Japanese barges and both aircraft made strafing runs, setting at least one of them on fire.

 As the two pilots came around for a second pass, anti-aircraft fire opened up from below, and caught Lynch's P-38 in the right engine, and caused it to burst into flames.
 Bong's P-38 was also damaged in one engine and holed.

 After being hit, Bong radioed him to bail out.
 Lynch climbed to 25,000' but was unable to bail out until too close to the ground.
-His parachute barely open before he hit the ground.
-From above, Bong witnessed him hit the jungle, and his aircraft crash one mile south-southwest of Aitape into a mangrove swamp.
-When Lynch failed to return, he was officially declared Missing In Action (MIA).
+His parachute barely open before he impacted.
+From above, Bong witnessed him hit the jungle and his aircraft crash one mile south-southwest of Aitape into a mangrove swamp.
+When Lynch failed to return from the mission, he was officially declared Missing In Action (MIA).

 Lynch was officially declared dead the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He is memorialized at Manila American Cemetery on the tablets of the missing.
 He also has a memorial marker at Calvary Cemetery in North Catasauqua, PA.